Posted by: Kaplan Schweser

 Adhere to the following advice, and you can avoid making the most common FRM study mistakes:

-The odds of passing the FRM exam increase when you participate in online classes, take practice exams, and join study groups.
-Investing in a good FRM prep package is one of the best things you can do to ensure you move to the next step—certification.
+The odds of passing the FRM exam increase when you participate in online classes, take practice exams and join study groups.
+Investing in good FRM study materials is one of the best things you can do to ensure you move to the next step—certification.